nsrau/azure-docs.it-it/articles/iot-edge/production-checklist.md

 * **Utile**
     * Essere coerenti con il protocollo upstream
-    * Configurare l'archiviazione host per i moduli di sistema
+    * Set up host storage for system modules
-    * Ridurre lo spazio di memoria usato dall'hub IoT Edge
+    * Reduce memory space used by the IoT Edge hub
     * Non usare le versioni di debug delle immagini del modulo

 ### <a name="be-consistent-with-upstream-protocol"></a>Essere coerenti con il protocollo upstream

-Se l'agente di IoT Edge è stato configurato nel dispositivo IoT Edge per usare un protocollo diverso da quello predefinito, è necessario dichiarare lo stesso protocollo in tutte le distribuzioni future (AMQP).
+If you configured the IoT Edge agent on your IoT Edge device to use a different protocol than the default AMQP, then you should declare the same protocol in all future deployments.
 Ad esempio, se il dispositivo IoT Edge si trova dietro un server proxy che blocca le porte AMQP,è probabile che il dispositivo sia stato configurato per connettersi tramite AMQP su WebSocket (AMQPWS).
-Quando si distribuiscono moduli al dispositivo, configurare lo stesso protocollo AMQPWS per l'agente di IoT Edge e l'hub IoT Edge. in caso contrario, il valore predefinito di AMQP sostituirà le impostazioni e impedirà la connessione.
+When you deploy modules to the device, configure the same AMQPWS protocol for the IoT Edge agent and IoT Edge hub, or else the default AMQP will override the settings and prevent you from connecting again.

-È necessario configurare solo la variabile di ambiente UpstreamProtocol per l'agente IoT Edge e i moduli Hub IoT Edge.
+You only have to configure the UpstreamProtocol environment variable for the IoT Edge agent and IoT Edge hub modules.
 Tutti i moduli aggiuntivi adottano qualsiasi protocollo impostato nei moduli del runtime.

 È possibile trovare un esempio di questo processo in [Configurare un dispositivo IoT Edge per comunicare tramite un server proxy](how-to-configure-proxy-support.md).

-### <a name="set-up-host-storage-for-system-modules"></a>Configurare l'archiviazione host per i moduli di sistema
+### <a name="set-up-host-storage-for-system-modules"></a>Set up host storage for system modules

-I moduli Hub IoT Edge e agente usano l'archiviazione locale per mantenere lo stato e abilitare la messaggistica tra i moduli, i dispositivi e il cloud.
-Per migliorare l'affidabilità e le prestazioni, configurare i moduli di sistema per l'uso dell'archiviazione nel file System host.
+The IoT Edge hub and agent modules use local storage to maintain state and enable messaging between modules, devices, and the cloud.
+For better reliability and performance, configure the system modules to use storage on the host filesystem.

-Per altre informazioni, vedere [archiviazione host per i moduli di sistema](how-to-access-host-storage-from-module.md).
+For more information, see [Host storage for system modules](how-to-access-host-storage-from-module.md).

-### <a name="reduce-memory-space-used-by-iot-edge-hub"></a>Ridurre lo spazio di memoria usato dall'hub IoT Edge
+### <a name="reduce-memory-space-used-by-iot-edge-hub"></a>Reduce memory space used by IoT Edge hub

-Se si distribuiscono dispositivi vincolati con memoria limitata disponibile, è possibile configurare IoT Edge Hub per l'esecuzione in una capacità più semplificata e usare meno spazio su disco.
-Queste configurazioni limitano tuttavia le prestazioni dell'hub IoT Edge, quindi è possibile trovare il giusto equilibrio che funziona per la soluzione.
+If you're deploying constrained devices with limited memory available, you can configure IoT Edge hub to run in a more streamlined capacity and use less disk space.
+These configurations do limit the performance of the IoT Edge hub, however, so find the right balance that works for your solution.

 #### <a name="dont-optimize-for-performance-on-constrained-devices"></a>Non ottimizzare le prestazioni su dispositivi vincolati

-Per impostazione predefinita, l'hub IoT Edge è ottimizzato per le prestazioni, quindi tenta di allocare blocchi di memoria di grandi dimensioni.
+The IoT Edge hub is optimized for performance by default, so it attempts to allocate large chunks of memory.
 Questa configurazione può causare problemi di stabilità in dispositivi più piccoli come Raspberry Pi.
-Se si distribuiscono dispositivi con risorse vincolate, potrebbe essere necessario impostare la variabile di ambiente **OptimizeForPerformance** su **false** nell'hub IOT Edge.
+If you're deploying devices with constrained resources, you may want to set the **OptimizeForPerformance** environment variable to **false** on the IoT Edge hub.

-Quando **OptimizeForPerformance** è impostato su **true**, l'intestazione del protocollo MQTT usa il PooledByteBufferAllocator che offre prestazioni migliori ma alloca una maggiore quantità di memoria.
-L'allocatore non funziona bene nei sistemi operativi a 32 bit o nei dispositivi con memoria insufficiente.
-Inoltre, quando viene ottimizzato per le prestazioni, RocksDb alloca più memoria per il proprio ruolo come provider di archiviazione locale.
+When **OptimizeForPerformance** is set to **true**, the MQTT protocol head uses the PooledByteBufferAllocator which has better performance but allocates more memory.
+The allocator does not work well on 32 bit operating systems or on devices with low memory.
+Additionally, when optimized for performance, RocksDb allocates more memory for its role as the local storage provider.

 Per altre informazioni, vedere [Problemi di stabilità nei dispositivi con risorse limitate](troubleshoot.md#stability-issues-on-resource-constrained-devices).

 #### <a name="disable-unused-protocols"></a>Disabilitare i protocolli non usati

-Un altro modo per ottimizzare le prestazioni dell'hub IoT Edge e ridurre l'utilizzo della memoria consiste nel disattivare le intestazioni di protocollo per tutti i protocolli che non si stanno usando nella soluzione.
+Another way to optimize the performance of the IoT Edge hub and reduce its memory usage is to turn off the protocol heads for any protocols that you're not using in your solution.

-Le intestazioni di protocollo vengono configurate impostando variabili di ambiente booleane per il modulo Hub IoT Edge nei manifesti della distribuzione.
+Protocol heads are configured by setting boolean environment variables for the IoT Edge hub module in your deployment manifests.
 Le tre variabili sono:

 * **amqpSettings__enabled**
 * **mqttSettings__enabled**